YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CTLMNEXPECTED, Control mnemonic is expected in this context

-Run Time Error: This indicates that YottaDB/GT.M requires a control mnemonic in this context.
+Run Time Error: This indicates that YottaDB requires a control mnemonic in this context.

 Action: Modify the spelling of the control mnemonic.
-Refer to the Input Output Processing chapter in the GT.M Programmer's Manual.
+Refer to the `Input Output Processing chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 -----------------
 CTRAP